Stopping Blackbirds and Starlings

 Safflower and Safflower Cylinders

 Because of the hard shell on safflower seed, which starlings can't crack, many starlings won't gorge themselves on safflower, though some will eat it in the worst of weather.
 Grackles can crack the shells, but very few like the taste, so safflower will discourage the majority of them.
 Safflower is available as a loose seed to use in most standard feeders, or as a compressed cylinder, which is even more challenging for starlings.
+To be effective, safflower must be the only seed in the feeder.
+It will not work when mixed with other seeds.
 Safflower has high appeal to cardinals, house finches, and doves (doves- loose safflower only), while being avoided by most squirrels and blackbirds.
 A two-feeder combination of safflower in a non-caged feeder and a WBU blend in a caged feeder is our top choice for insuring that both Cardinals and smaller birds get their favorite foods.

 BIRD TIP: Never offer bread, pizza crusts, or other similar foods.
 Few songbirds will eat them, yet these soft foods are extremely palatable to starlings and will act like a magnet, drawing every starling in the neighborhood.